daveo90/fermat-1/README-DEV-TEAMS.md

       Skype:   pmgesualdi
       Github:  https://github.com/pmgesualdi

-We love music and we do music, we love movies (fanatics), we are also ameteur philosophers.
+We love music and we do music, we love movies (fanatics), we are also amateur philosophers.
 We're always available to talk about whatever.
 We would be grateful for any help received, and anyone interested in joining the team will be welcome.

 <br/>
 ### DBZ Team: